-Trust And Belief – Faith In Jesus Christ.
+Trust And Belief – Faith-in-jesus-christ/">Faith In Jesus Christ.

 Now, sometimes in my everyday life I get haughty about various things (I’m a work in progress friends) but when I approach the King’s throne in this broken way, something dramatic happens.

 I don’t know if it’s the amount of tears I shed or the multiple shards of my heart scattered at his feet, but instead of him sending me away like everyone has, my King looks down at me with the deepest, most heart shattering compassion and enfolds me in his grace and mercy.

 My dear friends, its amazing what happens to my tears.
 They dry up!
 Its astonishing what happens to my broken pieces.
 They become whole!
 I know he hears my pleas, because after the deep, heart drenching sobs I feel lighter.
 I feel like a butterfly or maybe superwoman?
 Like there is nothing impossible.
 My soul soars.